 We perform extensive experiments on a real query log from to verify the performance of our methods.
 We first conduct a user study, which shows that the users prefer recommendations generated by our proposed spatial proximity measure compared to four alternatives.
-Then, we compare our proposed location-aware query recommendation approaches with previous work, and show that our approaches achieve significantly better recommendations in terms of both semantic relevance and spatial proximity.
-Our experiments on efficiency show that our proposed algorithms on both recommendation and auto-completion can provide online query reformulations.
+Then, we compare our proposed locationaware query recommendation approaches with previous work, and show that our approaches achieve significantly better recommendations in terms of both semantic relevance and spatial proximity.

-The contributions of this paper are summarized as follows:
+The contributions of our paper are summarized as follows:

-- We consider the spatial proximity between a query and a search engine user in location-aware query reformulation.
-We propose an effective spatial proximity measure, shown to outperform alternatives in our user study. - We extend two popular query recommendation approaches to support location-aware recommendation. - We extend an \mathbf{A}^ search algorithm to support location-aware query autocompletion. - We evaluate our proposed methods, demonstrating that our methods outperform previous work significantly and that they can suggest query reformulations instantaneously.
+- We consider the spatial proximity between a query and a search engine user in location-aware query recommendation.
+We propose an effective spatial proximity measure, shown to outperform alternatives in our user study. - We extend two popular query recommendation approaches to support locationaware recommendation. - We evaluate our proposed location-aware query recommendation methods, demonstrating that our methods outperform previous work significantly and that they can be applied online (within 300ms).

 The rest of the paper is organized as follows.
-Section 2 presents definitions and background on the problem.
-Sections 3 and Section 4 introduce our location-aware query auto-completion model and our location-aware query recommendation model, respectively.
-Section 5 outlines our practical, approximate spatial proximity measure.
-Section 6 includes our experimental results.
-Section 7 reviews related work and Section 8 concludes the paper.
+Section 2 introduces some preliminaries and definitions.
+Section 3 presents our location-aware query recommendation model.
+Section 4 includes our algorithm for efficient query recommendation.
+Section 5 presents our experimental results.
+Section 6 reviews related work and Section 7 concludes the paper.